Skip to main content

 LEXINGTON, Ky. -- As it turns out, mathematics can be a soft science: soft as a cozy quilt.
 A group of University of Kentucky College of Arts & Sciences students and their professors demonstrated that concept when they patched together an award-winning quilt with a color scheme based on group theory.

 “Our group is part of the UK Math Lab,” said Kate Ponto, associate professor of mathematics in UK’s College of Arts and Sciences.
 "The Math Lab coordinates undergrad research in math, but in addition to that we want to create low-stakes entry points for other students.
-We want opportunities for students who
+We want opportunities for students who aren’t able to commit for a whole semester or commit for many hours a week — just something flexible.
+And so, we started making quilts.”

 By Jennifer Haynes